Solar cycle: Solar irradiance

 The total solar irradiance (TSI) is the amount of solar radiative energy incident on the Earth's upper atmosphere.
 TSI variations were undetectable until satellite observations began in late 1978.
 A series of radiometers were launched on satellites since the 1970s.
 TSI measurements varied from 1355 to 1375 W/m2 across more than ten satellites.
 One of the satellites, the ACRIMSAT was launched by the ACRIM group.
 The controversial 1989–1991 "ACRIM gap" between non-overlapping ACRIM satellites was interpolated by the ACRIM group into a composite showing +0.037%/decade rise.
 Another series based on the ACRIM data is produced by the PMOD group and shows a −0.008%/decade downward trend.
 This 0.045%/decade difference can impact climate models.
 However, reconstructed total solar irradiance with models favor the PMOD series, thus reconciling the ACRIM-gap issue.

 Solar irradiance varies systematically over the cycle, both in total irradiance and in its relative components (UV vs visible and other frequencies).
 The solar luminosity is an estimated 0.07 percent brighter during the mid-cycle solar maximum than the terminal solar minimum.
 Photospheric magnetism appears to be the primary cause (96%) of 1996–2013 TSI variation.
 The ratio of ultraviolet to visible light varies.

 TSI varies in phase with the solar magnetic activity cycle with an amplitude of about 0.1% around an average value of about 1361.5 W/m2 (the "solar constant").
-Variations about the average of up to −0.3% are caused by large sunspot groups and of +0.05% by large faculae and the bright network on a 7-10-day timescale (see TSI variation graphics).
-Satellite-era TSI variations show small but detectable trends.
+Variations about the average of up to −0.3% are caused by large sunspot groups and of +0.05% by large faculae and the bright network on a 7-10-day timescale Satellite-era TSI variations show small but detectable trends.

 TSI is higher at solar maximum, even though sunspots are darker (cooler) than the average photosphere.
 This is caused by magnetized structures other than sunspots during solar maxima, such as faculae and active elements of the "bright" network, that are brighter (hotter) than the average photosphere.
 They collectively overcompensate for the irradiance deficit associated with the cooler, but less numerous sunspots.
 The primary driver of TSI changes on solar rotational and solar cycle timescales is the varying photospheric coverage of these radiatively active solar magnetic structures.

 Energy changes in UV irradiance involved in production and loss of ozone have atmospheric effects.
 The 30 hPa atmospheric pressure level changed height in phase with solar activity during solar cycles 20–23.
 UV irradiance increase caused higher ozone production, leading to stratospheric heating and to poleward displacements in the stratospheric and tropospheric wind systems.